Frequently Asked Questions about Client-Side Field Level Encryption

 What is client-side field level encryption?

-• All sensitive data should be encrypted on clients such as Kafka producers and consumers.
+All sensitive data is encrypted on clients such as Kafka producers and consumers.

-• Organizations own and manage the encryption keys in their own key management system (KMS).
+Organizations own and manage the encryption keys in their own KMS.

 Why should I use client-side field level encryption?

-• Confluent employees, including SRE and Engineering, cannot access sensitive data, even when they have access to the Confluent Cloud environment and clusters.
+Prevent Confluent employees, including SRE and Engineering, from accessing sensitive data, even when they have access to the Confluent Cloud environment and clusters.

-• Sensitive data cannot be exposed through third-party tools such as Amazon S3, Datadog, Splunk, or other tools that integrate with Confluent Cloud.
+Prevent sensitive data exposure through third-party tools such as Amazon S3, Datadog, Splunk, or other tools that integrate with Confluent Cloud.

 Which fields should be encrypted?